mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ## Compiling xpdf from source

-Now that I've shown Nix how to retrieve xpdf's source code, I have to figure out how to build it.
+Now that I've shown Nix how to retrieve xpdf's source code, I have to figure out how to build that code.

 The xpdf [compile instructions](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/INSTALL#L32-39) list the following dependencies: